-- 2.14.1 Holders are given the opportunity to enter into a NDA with the assigned auditor.
-The State has approved the proposed NDAs of the auditing firms with which it contracts and will not require the firm to edit language for purposes of the examination.
-If the Holder opts not to use an NDA approved by the State and the Holder and auditor cannot reach an agreement on the terms, the parties shall rely on the confidentiality provisions of 12 Del.C. §1189. - 2.14.2 The State and its agents are prohibited from disclosing the amount of abandoned or unclaimed property that has been reported to and received by the State by any Holder and disclosing the terms of or supporting documentation related to any annual filing, unclaimed property VDA, or settlement agreement resulting from the reporting of any unclaimed property. - 2.14.3 The following in an example of a Non-Disclosure Agreement approved by the Department of Finance (section 6 may be tailored to reflect the audit firm's specific security protocols):
+- 2.14.1 Holders have the opportunity to enter into a NDA with the assigned Auditor and may, but need not, use an NDA in a form approved by the State.
+If the Holder elects not to use an NDA approved by the State, and the Holder and Auditor cannot reach an agreement on the terms within sixty (60) days of the date of the Notice of Examination letter, the parties shall rely on the confidentiality provisions of 12 Del.C. §1189. - 2.14.2 The State and its agents are prohibited from disclosing the amount of abandoned or unclaimed property that has been reported to and received by the State by any Holder and disclosing the terms of or supporting documentation related to any abandoned or unclaimed property annual filing, abandoned or unclaimed property VDA, or settlement agreement resulting from the reporting of any abandoned or unclaimed property. - 2.14.3 The following is an example of a Non-Disclosure Agreement approved by the DOF (section 7 may be tailored to reflect the Auditor's specific security protocols):